Learning to Twitch

-Halloween is drawing near, and cobwebs are strung over the attendees’ heads and the lightbulbs above give off a pumpkin-like glow.
+Halloween is drawing near, cobwebs are strung over the attendees’ heads and the lightbulbs above give off a pumpkin-like glow.
 On an unseasonably cold Edmonton night, the eSports bar is a warm, cozy oasis.
-On one side, someone is playing Blizzard’s bright and colorful Pixar-like shooter, Overwatch.
-On the other, a camera had been set up between two chairs like a set for a late-night television show.
+On one side, someone is playing Blizzard’s bright and colourful Pixar-like shooter, Overwatch.
+On the other, a camera is aimed at two chairs, as for a talk-show set.

-The term for highly competitive video gaming is eSports, which ranges from smaller local events to grand arenas packed with gamers keen to see, admire, and learn from the best players in the world.
-Most tournaments have grand prizes, ranging from a few hundred dollars to hundreds of thousands of dollars, depending on the size of the event.
+The term for highly competitive video gaming is eSports.
+This ranges from smaller local events to grand arenas packed with gamers keen to see, admire, and learn from the best players in the world.
+Most tournaments have grand prizes, and they can range from a few hundred dollars to hundreds of thousands of dollars, depending on the size of the event.

 Edmonton is hardly a major player in eSports, but the scene is growing, and places like High Score are on the crest of a major trend: video gaming has become what may be the fastest-growing spectator sport on Earth.
 Twitch, the leading platform for video-game streaming, draws 15 million daily active users, and it has helped spread eSports.

-Not all streams are competitive eSports; however.
-Some are pure spectator entertainment, similar to a phenomenon on YouTube called Let’s Plays, in which entertaining hosts with fascinating or witty commentary play games for a few hours in the day.
+Not all streams are competitive eSports, however.
+Some are pure spectator entertainment, similar to a phenomenon on YouTube called Let’s Plays, in which entertaining hosts with fascinating or witty commentary play games for a few hours online.

-“There’s a lot of people within the city that are making an impact within the eSports scene,” High Score co-owner Steven Noel says.
-“That now through an event like this have a place to … meet people that do different things
+High Score co-owner Steven Noel says: “There’s a lot of people within the city that are making an impact within the eSports scene, that now, through an event like this, have a place to … meet people that do different things.

 “Edmonton is really exploding with the eSports side right now.
 Red Bull’s stepping in and it’s interesting because, when we started, it’s almost like everyone came out of the bushes, and there’s this huge community.”

-That crowded café seemed to be proof that an eSports bar could work in the downtown core.
-Running around the huge crowd and shouting at the top of his lungs to get everyone’s attention to make announcements, was Kelly Froese.
-He is the organizer of Twitch Edmonton and of the event.
-Despite all the chaos of running an event, he was smiling from ear to ear.
+That crowded café seemed to be proof that a downtown eSports bar could work.
+Running around the huge crowd and shouting at the top of his lungs to get everyone’s attention to make announcements, is Kelly Froese.
+He is the co-organizer of Twitch Edmonton and of this evening’s event.
+Despite all the chaos, he’s smiling from ear to ear.

-Froese is the owner of the Facebook page the Edmonton Nerd List, the main mission of which is to create a community around Edmonton’s nerd culture, something he did after making a list of all the game stores and comic book shops in town and realizing how many there were.
+Froese is the owner of the website Edmonton Nerd List, the main mission of which is to build a community around Edmonton’s nerd culture, something he created after making a list of all the game stores and comic book shops in town and realizing how many there were.
 From starting the list, he says, he has made many friends and connections.

 “I started helping people realize Edmonton has a big community in everything (nerd related),” Froese says.
 “And then I started keeping track of streamers.
 I realized that there’s a lot of us here.”